AmRiyaz-py/AmRiyaz-py/README.md

 - 👋 Hi, I’m @AmRiyaz-py
-- 👀 I’m interested in DataScience and WebDevelopment
+- 👀 I’m interested in DataScience, Python and WebDevelopment
 - 🌱 I’m currently learning DataScience & ReactJS
 - 💞️ I’m looking to collaborate on Automation
 - 📫 How to reach me - ammar.riyaz@gmail.com